hsbc/bqtools/BQSYNCUSAGE.md

 bqsync attempts to optimise synchronisation by comparing row numbers, bytes and last modified times for non partitioned tables.
-For partitioned tables it compares each partition (row numbers, andaverage hash snd stdev hash column(s) who lowercase with regexp search (does not need to be at start) matching  (modifi.\*time, update.\*time, creat\*time) so fields like lastModifiedtime or lastUpdatedTime or modificationTime would all match these) in both locations, only partitions with a mismatch are copied otherwise skipped.
+For partitioned tables it compares each partition (row numbers, andaverage hash snd stdev hash (farm_fingerprint) column(s) who lowercase with regexp search (does not need to be at start) matching  (modifi.\*time, update.\*time, creat\*time) so fields like lastModifiedtime or lastUpdatedTime or modificationTime would all match these) in both locations, only partitions with a mismatch are copied otherwise skipped.
 It copies within big query